RKelln/godot-boids-acceleration-structure/README.md

 # Running the Demo

 Click F5 to run the default screen.
 Then click anywhere on the screen to issue a waypoint for the boids.
 The boids will continue to chase mouse clicks.
+Hold the left mouse button to have the continuualy follow the mouse (or press `F` to toggle mouse follow).

 ## Controls:
 ---